mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 MRTG\Domain Admins
 ```

-The `localadmin` account was no longer listed.
+The `localadmin` account was no longer listed as a direct member of the local Administrators group.

+> This result does not independently prove that the account lacks privilege through another local group, domain group, delegated permission, service, scheduled task, or other access path.

 ![Net Localgroup Administrators After Remediation](screenshots/lab-28-06-net-localgroup-administrators-after-remediation.png)

 ---

-### Step 8 - Confirmed the Final State Through the GUI
+### Step 8: Confirm the Final State Through the GUI

 Local Users and Groups was reviewed again after remediation.

-The graphical view confirmed the final membership:
+The graphical view showed:

 ```text
 Administrator
 MRTG\Domain Admins
 ```

-This provided a second validation method for the completed change.
+This provided a second validation method for the direct membership change.

 ![Local Administrators Group After Review](screenshots/lab-28-07-local-administrators-group-after-review.png)

 ---

-### Step 9 - Created DC01 Post-Lab Checkpoint
+### Step 9: Create the DC01 Post-Lab Checkpoint

 A post-lab checkpoint was created for `MRTG-DC01`.